MusabShk/mininsta/README.md

 # mininsta

 A Webapp for people to post content they like.
+Similar to instagram, this app provides features like:
+1. Upload photos - add a title and description.
+2. Give a Like to an existing post.

 This project is build using MERN Stack (MongoDB,Express,React,Nodejs)</br>

 This project has :</br>